HDFGroup/hdf5/doc/contributing.md

 # How to contribute to HDF5 (Draft)

-The HDF Group encourges community members to contribute to the HDF5 project.
-We accept and are very grateful for any type of contribuitons from small typos and bug fixes to new features.
-The HDF Group is committed to work with the code contributors and make contribution process simple and enjoable.
+The HDF Group encourages community members to contribute to the HDF5 project.
+We accept and are very grateful for any type of contributions from small typos and bug fixes to new features.
+The HDF Group is committed to work with the code contributors and make contribution process simple and enjoyable.

 This document describes guiding principles for the HDF5 code contributors and does not pretend to address any possible contribution.
 If in doubt, please do not hesitate to ask us for guidance.